 Eclipse Sky Bar (Monivong Blvd.) also offers an incredible vantage point from one of the city’s tallest buildings.
 This comes at a price, of course, but watching the sun set can be worth it.

 Other prominent places to enjoy a cocktail include Le Moon on the rooftop of the Amanjaya Pancam Hotel (Sisowath Quay at St. 154), which was the first open terrace facing life on Phnom Penh’s Riverside.

 The Riverside is also home to several refined drinking spots, including the stylish Café Metro, famed for its espresso martinis and chic ambience.
 A few blocks north, you’ll find the Riverhouse, a longstanding fixture offering an elegant setting in which to enjoy a cold beer, glass of wine, or a cocktail while watching the world go by.

-From Chinese to chilled, check out Muse Café & Lounge (St. 178) where you’ll enjoy yet more delicious cocktails, some made with fresh fruit, while taking in a fine street view across to the National Museum.
+At Muse Café & Lounge (St. 178), you’ll enjoy yet more delicious cocktails, some made with fresh fruit, while taking in a fine street view across to the National Museum.

 For more information on these and many more bars, go to www.pocketguide.asia.